You see those little green spots in your aquarium?

 Essentially, this is a razorblade on a stick and will easily scrape off your green spot algae and keep your hands dry too.

 Just be careful when removing green spot algae from the corners of your tank – you don’t want to accidentally slice through the silicone seal.
+If that happens, you’ll need to reseal your tank with an aquarium safe silicone

 Or, ditch the razorblade and attach your credit card to the algae scraper.
 It’s as simple as drilling two small holes in your credit card.